-The University's utility budget continues to face compounding pressures from years of deficit funding and reallocation required to operate and serve the utility needs of the three campuses.
-Even with continued attention to energy and fuel expenditure trends in the marketplace and cost-saving technologies and fuel purchasing measures to avoid deficits, it is imperative that an increment be appropriated to be able to meet the University's continued utility cost and infrastructure needs.
+The University's utility budget continues to be strained due to dynamic energy costs and growth in the University's facilities on the three campuses.
+Despite continued attention to energy and fuel expenditure trends in the marketplace and cost-saving technologies and fuel purchasing measures to limit expenditure growth, the University's utility expenditures have grown 13.9% on average each year since FY 2003.
+While the University has allocated an additional \$35.5 million to offset these cost increases (including \$15 million for FY 2008), incremental State funding is needed to meet the University's projected utility cost and infrastructure needs.

-• Library Price Increases
+Library Price Increases